Train a team of Safety Champions

 |Core Outcomes||Practical, highly effective personal safety learning and improved Workplace Safety Culture|

-The main role of the Champion is to assist management in the implementation of the cultural change programme.
-Their key role is to ensure there is effective communication between Management and the Operating Teams, and also to build trust and encourage involvement from everyone.
+The main role of the Champion is to assist management in the implementation of the cultural change programme, ensuring there is effective communication between management and operating teams, and also to build trust and encourage involvement from everyone.

-They should attend both the Deal With It ® course, (an interactive workshop lasting for approximately 3 hours) followed by the 2-3 hour ‘Champions’ workshop.
-This will familiarise the Champion with the full Deal With It ® programme and provide a more detailed explanation of the general responsibilities given below.
+They should attend both the Deal With It® course, (an interactive workshop lasting for approximately three hours) followed by the three hour Champions workshop.
+This will familiarise the Champion with the full Deal With It® programme and provide a more detailed explanation of the general responsibilities given below.

-The Champions Course is a 3 hour interactive training course which covers:
+The Champions Course is a three hour interactive training course which covers:

 • Role and Responsibility